-- 10. In assessing any planning application for minerals extraction, the council will take into account the development plan and other material considerations.
+- In assessing any planning application for minerals extraction, the council will take into account the development plan and other material considerations.
 As well as the policy and strategic framework provided by the Strategic Development Plan (SDP) and the LDP, the council always must look at the effects that the development would have on the environment, and communities. - 11.
 National Planning Framework 3 (NPF3) recognises that minerals make an important contribution to the economy.
 They provide materials for construction, energy supply and other uses and support employment.
 NPF3 directs that planning authorities safeguard mineral resources, ensure an adequate and steady supply is available to meet needs and facilitate their responsible use.
 Restoration of past minerals extraction sites in and around the Central Belt is also highlighted as part of the spatial strategy of NPF3.
 In safeguarding mineral resources, there is also a requirement to minimise the impacts on local communities, the environment and the built and natural heritage and ensure the sustainable restoration of sites and their beneficial after-use. - 12.
 Scottish Planning Policy 2014 requires that development plans should support the maintenance of a landbank of permitted reserves for construction aggregates of at least 10 years at all times in all market areas through the identification of areas of search.
 In terms of local development plans, there is also a requirement to identify areas of search where surface coal extraction is most likely to be acceptable during the plan period and set out the preferred programme for the development of other safeguarded areas beyond the plan period, with particular emphasis on protecting local communities from significant cumulative impacts. - 13.
-Planning Advice Note (PAN 50) and its annexes provide further detail on good practice in mineral extraction. - 14.
+In order to monitor the supply and demand for aggregates and to measure compliance with the required 10 years landbank as set out in SPP, operators of new aggregates sites will be required to supply annual statements of production and remaining reserves. - 14.
+Planning Advice Note (PAN 50) and its annexes provide further detail on good practice in mineral extraction. - 15.
 Strategic and Local Development Plans must be compliant with the terms of the NPF3 and SPP.